xabbuh/symfony-docs/cookbook/upgrading.rst

 because Symfony protects backwards-compatibility very closely, this *should* be quite easy.

-There are two types of upgrades, and both are a little different:
+There are two types of upgrades and both are a little different:

 * :ref:`upgrading-patch-version`
 * :ref:`upgrading-minor-version`